zorael/kameloso/README.md

 * bedazzling coloured terminal output like it's the 90s
 * user `quotes` service
 * saving `notes` to offline users that get played back when they come online
-* [`seen`](https://github.com/zorael/kameloso/blob/master/source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a tutorial and a simple example of how plugins work (slightly outdated)
+* [`seen`](https://github.com/zorael/kameloso/blob/master/source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a tutorial and a simple example of how plugins work (moderately outdated)
-* looking up titles of pasted web URLs (optionally with Reddit lookup)
+* looking up titles of pasted web URLs
+* Reddit post lookup (which Reddit post links to this or that URL)
 * Twitch events; simple Twitch chatbot is now easy
 * `sed`-replacement of the last message sent (`s/this/that/` substitution)
 * piping text from the terminal to the server